TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 10/1 Samuel 10.19.md

 ---

-but ye have this day rejected your God, who himself saveth you out of all your calamities and your distresses; and ye have said unto him, [Nay], but set a king over us.
-Now therefore present yourselves before Jehovah by your tribes, and by your thousands.
+but you have this day rejected your God, who himself saves you out of all your calamities and your distresses; and you have said to him, '[No], but set a king over us.'
+Now therefore present yourselves before Yahweh by your tribes, and by your thousands."